 wood stain in your preferred color (I used a color called Wenge, which is close to dark walnut)

 chipboard craft letters.
 I had some plain white ones I found in my scrapbooking stash.

-Step 1 is to cut your wood pieces in the desired length.
+Step 1 is to cut your wood pieces to the desired length.
 I went with cutting my 2×4 into two pieces of about 15″.

-Step 2 is decide what your top and front are going to be.
+Step 2 is to decide what your top and front are going to be.
 In the top piece of wood drill holes.
-I went with three holes, starting with my smallest wood drill bit at the front and working my way up with bigger drill bits in three rows.
+I went with three rows of holes in varying sizes.
+I started with my smallest wood drill bit at the front and working my way up with bigger drill bits in three rows evenly spaced.

-Step 3 is sand the pieces.
-Make sure the holes don’t fill up with saw dust.
+Step 3 is to sand the pieces.
+Make sure the holes don’t fill up with sawdust.

 Step 4.
 Glue the pieces together with wood glue and clamp them together for at least 30 minutes.
-Wipe away any spilling glue.
+Wipe away any spilled glue.

 Step 5.
 Stain your display unit in any color you like.